FlavF/ATest/readme.md

 - [ ] 1 test at least

 ##### Future Todos
-- [ ] update correctly the function utlis/FunctionForArray/chooseTheName (with the right formula for distance)
-- [ ] update correctly the function for models/dataModels/findBylocalisation
+- [ ] update for many GPS Points of interest the function utils/FunctionForArray/chooseTheName (for now, online for 2 points of interest)

 <br/>

 #### IDEA for the API
 ---
 - [ ] cronjob to update the CSV file if generate auto and the JSon file auto
+- [ ] Possibility to install \$ npm install gps-distance //To get the distance between 2 gps coordinates or multiples (maybe useful for multiples)
 <br/>

 ### FAQs
 ---